 - Three forms of Market Efficiency;

-- Semi-Strong Market Efficiency and the Event Study Approach1;
+- Semi-Strong Market Efficiency and the Event Study Approach;

 - Tests for the Semi-Strong Market Efficiency;

-- Problem Set 5: Estimating the (C)AR by using the Event Study Approach.
+- Practice 6: Estimating the (C)AR by using the Event Study Approach.